apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/filesystem.md

 * S3A, Swift and potentially other Object Stores do not currently change the FS state until the output stream `close()` operation is completed.
-This MAY be a bug, as it allows >1 client to create a file with `overwrite==false`, and potentially confuse file/directory logic
+This is a significant difference between the behavior of object stores and that of filesystems, as it allows >1 client to create a file with `overwrite==false`, and potentially confuse file/directory logic.
+In particular, using create() to acquire an exclusive lock on a file (whoever creates the file without an error is considered the holder of the lock) is not a valid algorithm when working with object stores.

 * The Local FileSystem raises a `FileNotFoundException` when trying to create a file over a directory, hence it is listed as an exception that MAY be raised when